adobe-research/libkafka/README.md

 =============
 * Nested MessageSet blocks are not yet handled.
 This is a wonky part of the protocol.
 * The extern C wrrapper for C++ calls is not yet implemented.
-* RPM generation in the maven build is broken.

 Fixed Issues
 ============